schlick7/LuteForMobile/stuff.md

 add custom button for accent colors

-We will need our own custom sentence parser because the server sentences/paragraphs can be inconsistent

 puncuation is appearing a the start of the new sentence instead of at the end of the last sentence, the parser must be set up wrong.